-The best content marketing tools, apps, and software make it easier to produce engaging content for converting website visitors into customers.
+The best content marketing tools, apps, and software make it simple and easy to produce engaging content for converting website visitors into customers.

 Whether it's business to business (B2B) or business to consumer (B2C), the content of your marketing needs to be clear and targeted.
 The best content marketing tools help you clearly communicate your business narrative to attract the right customers.